 What is Piriformis Syndrome?

 Piriformis syndrome may be caused by overuse, strain, or even anatomical issues.
 When the muscle spasms, it can compress the sciatic nerve beneath the muscle.
 This disorder is a type of entrapment neuropathy (nerve entrapment).
-Piriformis syndrome can be caused by “inactive gluteal muscles”, which can develop from “overactive hip flexors”.
+Piriformis syndrome can be caused by “inactive gluteal muscles”, which may develop from “overactive hip flexors”.
 One example of this might be from sitting at work all day, with the hips flexed, leading to short and tight hip flexors.
-Overuse may also be caused bystrenuous activities, such as biking, running, and rowing, which can strain the legs.
-Without strengthening exercises and lateral stretching, these forward movement repetitions can lead to “weak hip abductors and tight adductors”.
-Combining these issues with the weak gluteal muscles, the piriformis muscle can shorten and contract.
+Overuse may also be caused by strenuous activities, such as biking, running, and rowing, which can strain the legs.
+Without strengthening exercises and lateral stretching, these forward movement repetitions which lead to “weak hip abductors and tight adductors”.
+Combining these issues with the weak gluteal muscles, the piriformis muscle could eventually shorten and contract.
 Contraction leads to the “sciatic nerve impingement”.

 How Chiropractic Can Help

 Chiropractors can palpate over the trigger points to see if there is tenderness.
 Additional testing can be done to see if there is Freiberg’s sign, which is found by “pain with forced internal rotation of an extended hip”, or Pace’s sign, discovered when there is “pain and weakness with resisted external rotation and abduction of the hip”.
 The “straight-leg-raise test” can also help to diagnose piriformis syndrome.